What are the symptoms of a transient ischemic attack?

 Geriatrics

-Dr Boyle completed specialty training at King's College Hospital with a fellowship in stroke medicine at St Thomas' Hospital, and joined the GMC Specialist Register in 2019.
+Dr Boyle completed specialty training at King's College Hospital with a fellowship in Stroke medicine at St Thomas' Hospital, and joined the GMC Specialist Register in 2019.
 Dr Boyle worked as a consultant at King's and the Royal Adelaide Hospital in Australia before being appointed at Chelsea and Westminster Hospital.

-Dr. Boyle has presented his work in stroke and geriatric medicine internationally, including at the European Stroke Organisation Conference.
+Dr Boyle has presented his work in Stroke and Geriatric medicine internationally, including at the European Stroke Organisation Conference.
 His research interests include dementia care, strategies for preventing frailty and stroke.
 He has an interest in medical education and teaches medical students at Imperial College London.

 Dr Boyle has his private clinic at Chelsea and Westminster Hospital on Monday afternoons, however he aims to see all urgent referrals including TIAs within 24 hours.
+He undertakes home visits in West London.

 View Profile